lakshmantgld/aws-lambda-recaptcha/README.md

 ![reCAPTCHA Architecture](https://raw.githubusercontent.com/lakshmantgld/aws-lambda-recaptcha/master/readmeFiles/architecture.png)

 ### Overview:
 - Google's reCAPTCHA has to be added in your webpage.
-Once the user fills the contact form, he has to answer the captcha.
+Once the user fills the **contact form**, he has to answer the captcha.
 Once user submits the form, captcha is sent as part of the request to the Lambda.
-- In Lambda, the user entered captcha is verified with google's captcha API.
+- In Lambda, the user entered captcha is verified with **google's captcha API**.
 If the request returns success, then your business logic will be executed.
 Thus, having captcha prevents our form from spamming abuse.

 ### Setting up Captcha:
 Since the captcha's information has to be set in **client**(react app) and in **server**(lambda), I have divided the instructions into three sections namely **Registering Captcha**, **Client-Side Integration**, **Server-Side Integration**.